 The doctors, hospitals, pharmacists, and other providers in the plan's network need to have correct information about you.
-These network providers use your membership record to know what services and drugs are covered and the cost-sharing amounts for you.
-Because of this, it is very important that you help us keep your information up to date.
+These network providers use your membership record to

 Let us know about these changes:

 - Changes to your name, your address, or your phone number. - Changes in any other health insurance coverage you have (such as from your employer, your spouse's employer, Workers' Compensation, or Medicaid). - If you have any liability claims, such as claims from an automobile accident. - If you have been admitted to a nursing home. - If you receive care in an out-of-area or out-of-network hospital or emergency room. - If your designated responsible party (such as a caregiver) changes. - If you are participating in a clinical research study.